The Public Paperfolding History Project

 1845

-Designs for two birds, a crane made from the irregular slit octagon base, and a chicken made from the irregular slit octagon base, appear in the 'Kan No Mado', which is usually dated to 1845.
+A design for a standing crane made from the irregular slit octagon base appears in the 'Kan No Mado', which is usually dated to 1845.

 The Simple Crane - c1850